AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 // EXCEPT from their paper
 // Our GBP planner relies on per-timestep peer-to-peer communication between robots.
 It is assumed that each robot follows a protocol similar to [11]; it always broadcasts its state information.
 We consider a communications failure scenario where a robot is not able to receive messages from robots it is connected to.
 We would expect more cautious behaviour when planning a trajectory.
 We simulate a communication failure fraction γ: at each timestep the robot cannot receive any messages from a randomly sampled proportion γ of its connected neighbours.
 We repeat the circle experiment with 21 robots at two different initial speeds of 10 m/s and 15 m/s, measuring the makespan.
 The reported result is an average over 5 different random seeds.
 To be fair, at any timestep for any robot, the failed communications are exactly the same given a fixed seed for both initial velocities considered.

-This scenario uses the same environment as the Environment Obstacles scenario (see @s.r.scenarios.environment-obstacles).
+This scenario uses the same environment as the Environment Obstacles scenario, see @s.r.scenarios.environment-obstacles.
 The purpose of this scenario is to test the planning algorithm's performance under sub-optimal external communication conditions.
 In real-world situations, this could be caused by phenomena such as packet loss, due to congestion in the radio frequency band, or high interference from other electrical equipment transmitting messages.
 Under these conditions, the expected behavior for the planning algorithm to exhibit is increased caution when determining a trajectory. #note.k[should probably be in the dedicated section about interrobot factor] To simulate this, the same non-zero probability $gamma$ is assigned to each robot.
 At every simulated timestep, a robot's ability to communicate with other factorgraphs through any established interrobot factors are toggled with probability $gamma$.
-For two robots, $A$ and $B$, with variable $v_n^A$ and $v_n^B$, connected by interrobot factors $f_(r_n)^A (v_n^A, v_n^B)$ and $f_(r_n)^B (v_n^A, v_n^B)$.
+For two robots, $A$ and $B$, with variable $v_n^A$ and $v_n^B$, connected by interrobot factors $f_(i_n)^A (v_n^A, v_n^B)$ and $f_(i_n)^B (v_n^A, v_n^B)$.
 There are four possible states the system can be in.
 + The communication medium of both $A$ and $B$ are active, allowing the factors and variable to exchange messages between each other during external message passing.
 + The communication medium of both $A$ and $B$ are inactive, preventing the factors and variable from exchanging messages.
 + The communication medium of $A$ is active, preventing $B$ from exchanging messages with $A$ during external message passing.
 + The communication medium of $B$ is active, preventing $A$ from exchanging messages with $B$ during external message passing.

-The scenario is tested with 21 robots at two different initial speeds of 10 m/s and 15 m/s.
+The scenario is tested with 21 robots at two different initial speeds of 10 m/s and 15 m/s, see @t.scenarios.communications-failure.

 #figure(
   grid(